Traditional furniture repair & restoration

 Caning is a beautifully decorative, yet practical method of applying a functional seat or back to a chair.
 Many designs are employed to produce the finished article; four or six way for seats and backs, and medallion or sunburst which is predominantly applied to chair backs, offering an artistic finish to quality furniture.

-We offer all the above methods, the cost being reflected by the size and complexity of the canework.
+cost being reflected by the size and complexity of the canework.

 Contact us for more information about cane seating.